Therapy for IVF, Fertility Issues, Miscarriage & Infertility. Specialist Support for Women. Online, UK Wide.

 Miscarriage (baby loss) can be an incredibly painful and lonely experience.
 Having had multiple miscarriages myself, I know this first hand.

 The emotional impact can be multi-layered, including deep ongoing grief, shock, guilt, anger, and a sense that your world has shifted in ways you didn’t expect.
 Many women also describe feeling dismissed or unsupported, especially when others may (inadvertently) minimise their loss, or struggle to find the right words - particularly if the loss was in the first 12 weeks.
-I explore this experience further in my article on the often silent grief of miscarriage, which many women say helped them feel less alone in what they were carrying.

 If you have experienced miscarriage, you might be navigating physical recovery, emotional overwhelm and trauma, alongside the deeply painful grief of the baby you have lost and the life you had imagined with them in it.

 For some women, miscarriage also brings questions about identity, fears about the future, and strain on relationships or intimacy.
 It can feel as though your life has paused while the world continues around you, leaving you unsure how to move forward or how to make sense of what you’re feeling.
-I explore aspects of this in my article on why miscarriage can trigger fear and anxiety, which looks at how loss can affect your sense of safety and emotional wellbeing.

 Therapy offers a gentle, supportive space to process what has happened, explore the emotional impact, and find your footing again.
 It’s not necessarily about moving on, but it’s about honouring and acknowledging your loss and the impact it has had on you, so you can gradually learn to integrate it into your life.